epfl-lasa/ds_motion_generator/README.md

    1. where you provide the conventional Prior, Mu, Sigma,
    1. In addition, K (number of guassian) and dim (the dimenstion input-output space)
    1. WARNING: There is a transpose compared the previous version.
 In this version, each row (in Priors and Mu) indicates a guassian, and each column indicates a dimension.

+## Dynamic Re-configuration of DS Parameter
-1. Dynamic parameters (cfg folder)
+You can modify the filtering and scaling parameters dynamically (cfg folder)
    1. Wn : speed of the filter
    1. fil_dx_lim : the limit on the velocity of the filter.
 (Note this is not the limit of the real velocity).
    1. fil_ddx_lim : the limit on the accelarion of the filter.
 (Same note)